-Q: This photograph was taken on the shores of the Red Sea in Eygpt, please can you help identify the bird for me?
+Q: This photograph was taken on the shores of the Red Sea in Egypt, please can you help identify the bird for me?
+John Fewtrell (Ekeren, Belgium)

 Kentish Plover - More information regarding geographic range, habitat, physical description, reproduction, behavior, food habits and conservation status.

 Bird Watching Binoculars, Squirrel-Proof Feeder & Hummingbird Feeder

 Best mid-priced bird watching binoculars.
 Waterproof, shockproof, multi-coated ED-Glass.

 No batteries, adjustable, easy to clean...and no squirrels!

 Keeps your bird baths ice-free down to -20 F. Low-operating costs ~$1/mo